Gaslighting is one of the most dangerous types of emotional abuse, yet gaslighting examples can be difficult to spot in everyday life.

 Kevin: No, I said I didn’t get to go to the gym last week.

 Allie: Oh… okay.

-Stage 2: Gaslighting and Devaluation
+Stage 2: Devaluation

 Kevin: I didn’t see your text until I got home.
 I was out with my friends.